dickon/streaming/README.md

 Of course this is more useful if you do some intensive or slow things instead of calling Task.Delay :smiley:.
 Full example is in [SampleWeb/Startup.cs](SampleWeb/Startup.cs).

+This was inspired by a [question I found at stackoverflow](https://stackoverflow.com/questions/42722936/asp-net-core-1-1-chunked-responses).

 # Details